 Evidence Basis: The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that where appropriate, policies are developed for increasing stock populations and enhancing fishing opportunities through the use of artificial structures.
 The fishery management organization shall also ensure that, when selecting the materials to be used in the creation of artificial reefs, as well as when selecting the geographical location of such artificial reefs, the provisions of relevant international conventions concerning the environment and the safety of navigation are observed.
 Examples may include various laws, data, and reports.
-Evaluation (per parameter)

 This is not applicable in the Alaska Pacific cod fisheries.
-References:

-Numerical Starting score Number of EP Overall score

-Scoring: 10 - ( x 3) = NA

-Confidence Rating: Low (score = 1) $\Box$ Medium (score = 4 or 7) $\Box$ High (score = 10) $\Box$

-·

-Non- Conformance: Critical NC Lacking in three or more parameters Score = 1 Major NC acking in two parameters Score = 4 Minor NC Lacking in one parameter Score = 7 Full Conformance Fulfills all parameters Score = 10

-comornance.
-Critical  Major  Minor None
+Numerical Starting score Number of EP s NOT met Overall score Scoring: 10 - (x 3) = NA Confidence Rating: Low (score = 1) Medium (score High (score = 10) □ Non- Conformance: Critical NC Lacking in three or more parameters Score = 1 Major NC acking in two parameters Score = 4 Minor NC Lacking in one parameter Score = 7 Full Conformance Fulfills all parameters Score = 10 Comormance.
+Critical □ Major □ Minor None \square Non-Conformance Ion-Conformance Number (if applicable):

-Non-Conformanc e Number (if applicable ə):